vmikk/phylonext_manual/docs/troubleshooting.md

 ## Docker and WSL2

-!!! error "Docker and WSL2"
+!!! failure "Docker and WSL2"
     `The command 'docker' could not be found in this WSL 2 distro.
 We recommend to activate the WSL integration in Docker Desktop settings.`

 Try to enable `Use the WSL2 based engine` in the `Docker Desktop` settings.